 - Verb errors, on the other hand, especially in tenses and modal forms (might, would, could) can be learned.
 Again, don't proofread, but you could recommend that the student review usage of particular verbs forms or uses relevant to your discipline (e.g. present tenses for referring to literary texts ["Hamlet says"] and for statements in discussion sections of science reports ["our results suggest"]).
 Ask students to check specifically for verbs as part of revision.

-- Know the courses, workshops, and individual instruction available to students who want to invest time in learning English thoroughly.
-Your recommendation can help motivate this investment.
+- Direct students to the courses, workshops, and individual instruction available to those who want to invest time in learning English thoroughly: see our pages about English Language Support.
+Your recommendation can help motivate this effort.

 After Returning Papers